 Please note that PPR accepts and publishes articles on a rolling basis, so the current issue may not yet be complete.

-Welcome to The STEAM Journal, a transdisciplinary, international, theory-practice, peer-reviewed, academic, open access, online journal with a focus on the intersection of the sciences and the arts.
+Welcome to The STEAM Journal, a transdisciplinary, global, theory-practice, peer-reviewed, open access, online journal with a focus on the intersection of the sciences and the arts.
 The STEAM Journal integrates perspectives from a variety of contexts and fields.

 STEAM is an acronym for Science, Technology, Engineering, Arts, and Mathematics.

 But STEAM is still rising!
 We are in a transition phase of reflection and redefinition of our scope of work so we can foster strong community and engagement with the research and practice of arts-based integrative work in multiple contexts.
 We are also building a new team and based on our explorations will determine a call for submissions and publication timeline by the middle of this year.

 As contributors, if you have submitted an item before we hit the pause button, please feel free to either withdraw your submission so you can submit elsewhere or wait till we return in the middle of this year with a clear journal scope and a new call for submissions.

 If you have any questions, please contact us at firstname.lastname@example.org.

 STEAM Rising - Reimagining, Reframing, Rejuvenating